Universal scaling laws and density slope for dark matter haloes: Conclusions

 \section{Conclusions}

-Smalls scale challenges suggest some missing pieces in our current understandings of dark matter.
-A cascade theory for dark matter flow might provide extra insights.
+Small scale challenges suggest some missing pieces in our current understanding of dark matter.
+A cascade theory for dark matter flow provides extra insights.
 The energy cascade with a constant rate $\varepsilon_u$ across different scales is a fundamental feature of dark matter flow.
 N-body simulation suggests a two-thirds law, i.e. the kinetic energy $v_r^2 \propto (\varepsilon_u r)^{2/3}$ on scale $r$.
-This is equivalent to a four-thirds law for density on the same scale, i.e. $\rho_r \propto \varepsilon_u^{2/3}G^{-1}r^{-4/3}$, which can be directly confirmed by data from galaxy rotation curves.
+This is equivalent to a four-thirds law for density on the same scale, i.e. $\rho_r \propto \varepsilon_u^{2/3}G^{-1}r^{-4/3}$, which can be directly confirmed by data from N-body simulations and galaxy rotation curves.
 By identifying key constants on relevant scales, limiting scales for collisionless (determined by $\varepsilon_u$, $G$, $\hbar$) or self-interacting dark matter (by $\varepsilon_u$, $G$, $\sigma/m$) might be obtained.
 On halo scale, based on the continuity equation, halo density is shown to be closely dependent on the radial flow and mass accretion.
-The asymptotic density slope $\gamma=-4/3$ can be obtained and fully virialized halos with a vanishing radial flow have a universal density profile.
-Simulated halos can have different limiting slopes due to finite radial flow and mass accretion, with a modified Einasto density profile proposed accordingly.
+The asymptotic density slope $\gamma=-4/3$ can be obtained for fully virialized haloes with a vanishing radial flow.
+Simulated haloes can have different limiting slopes due to finite radial flow and different rates of mass accretion.
+The baryonic feedback might enhance the radial flow and flatten the core density.
+A modified Einasto density profile is proposed accordingly.